 How is Adenomyosis Diagnosed?

-This condition is sometimes diagnosed with an ultrasound scan, but it can be difficult to spot lodged cells, so an MRI is often needed for confirmation.
+Many women wait years to receive a diagnosis because it mimics other conditions.
+And because, too often, menstrual symptoms are ‘normalized,’ making it harder for women to self-advocate.
+However, when you speak up and begin to seek a diagnosis, you can sometimes detect adenomyosis with an ultrasound scan, but it can be difficult to spot lodged cells, so an MRI is often needed for confirmation.
 Often, adenomyosis is detected while your doctor is screening for fibroid tumors.

 What Are the Symptoms of Adenomyosis?